 - Complete context studies associated with the city’s history and overall development, such as the impact of transportation and land use decisions that had citywide impacts.

-- Designate Nominate resources recommended for designation from historic surveys or listed on the National Register of Historic Places which have no local protection.
+- Nominate resources recommended for designation from historic surveys or listed on the National Register of Historic Places which have no local protection.

 - Proactively nominate properties and districts for consideration for listing in the National Register of Historic Places.

-- Continue to promote Conservation Districts as a tool for neighbors and neighborhoods to promote the conservation of notable properties or districts for the education, inspiration, pleasure, and enrichment of its citizens, and for the long-term vitality of the city.
+- Continue to promote Conservation Districts as a tool for neighbors and neighborhoods to promote the conservation of notable properties or districts for the education, inspiration, pleasure, and enrichment of its residents, and for the long-term vitality of the city.

 - Identify architectural styles, architects and resources from the recent past, such as the modern era, and include them for evaluation in future historic resources surveys.